ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 **<ins>Actions</ins>**

-<b>To request new Additional IPv6 block</b> please submit your participation request in Alpha product stage using: [this form](https://survey.ovh.com/index.php/483751?lang=en)
+<b>To request new Additional IPv6 block</b> please submit your participation request in Alpha product stage using [this form](https://survey.ovh.com/index.php/483751?lang=en)

 Once your request will be processed, we will inform you via email about Additional IPv6 block delivery.